kienngd/kienngd.github.io/how_to_create_ssl_cert_for_local_test_en/index.md

 # How to create ssl certificate for local test environment

-Hello, it is me again.
-Today I'll tell you how to create a ssl certificate for local test environment.
-I use Ubuntu 20.04 to test.
-Have fun!
+Hi there, it's me again!
+Today, I'll guide you through the process of creating an SSL certificate for your local test environment on Ubuntu 20.04.
+It's going to be a fun ride, so let's get started!

 In bash shell, run these commands:
 <!--more-->